|() Privy Email|

 Configure the recipients

-From the email’s settings, click on the To card to select your recipients.
+In the Settings step of the email editor, click on the Edit option next to the Send Newsletter to header to select your recipients.
 The options allow you to send your email to all mailable contacts, contacts that match certain filters, or a segment that was filtered in the past.
-In this case, create a custom segment based on the custom "Birthday Month" field that you created earlier and then select the current month.
+In this case, create a custom segment based on the custom "Birthday Month" field that you created earlier, and then select the current month.
 Once these options are set, Save.

 Name and test the email